Things to do in Santiago Chile |A 24-hour Whirlwind

 This place is an absolute MADHOUSE during the day!
 Granted I visited just a few days before the Christmas Holiday here so that likely didn't help, but I couldn't believe the sea of people!
 Even the street vendors were running out of food and drink to give the people on the streets.

-The Plaza De Armas has many of the important governmental buildings, including a beautiful Post Office
+The Plaza De Armas has many of the important governmental buildings, including a beautiful Post Office.
+This is the congregating place for many individuals to come and shop, tourists, come to see the churches and museums.

 As I am not the type to love crowded areas of a city, we quickly moved through this section of the city and went down a nearby alleyway towards the Santiago Municipal Cathedral.